 London, Friday Evening.
-ALL our markets continue steady, and without activity.
+ALL our markets continue steady, and without, activity.
 The markets in Mark Lane and in Mincing Lane are quiet and dull.
 We never remember a period when the commercial world was, for the public, more uninteresting than at present.
 The tea market, in consequence of the reports from China, continues firm.

 A circumstance of some importance to tea-drinkers is mentioned by W. S. Shuttleworth and Co., in their tea circular of March 10th.
-They say that a considerable quantity of damaged tea, per-feetly unfit for consumption, and no better than decayed vegetable matter, has been publicly sold, and, after being re-washed and dried, is to be mixed with other teas, adulterating them, and sold to the public.
+They say that a considerable quantity of damaged tea, perfectly unfit for consumption, and no better than decayed vegetable matter, has been publicly sold, and, after being re-washed and dried, is to be mixed with other teas, adulterating them, and sold to the public.
 The transaction, as they describe it, is extremely reprehensible, and they raise a public question of great importance-to wit, the duty of the Board of Customs to allow such tea to be sold.
-Is this body, which levies the dutics on tea, bound to see that all the articles which it permits to pass are genuine and fit for consumption?
+Is this body, which levies the duties on tea, bound to see that all the articles which it permits to pass are genuine and fit for consumption?
 Messrs.
 Shuttleworth, by their complaints, imply that it is.
 We have no recollection of the question having been mooted before; nevertheless, there does seem to be an obligation on the Board which passes a commodity as tea to be sure that it is tea.
 If this be the duty of the Board of Customs as to tea, it must extend to wine and all other things which pay Customs duties, and it should guarantee the genuiness of every article on which it levies a tax.

-We have not very much of importance to report from We have not very much of importance to report from the manufacturing districts.
+We have not very much of impertance to report from the manufacturing districts.
 If anything, trade has slightly improved.
 This is to be attributed to the partial dispersion of gloom caused by the apprehension of a Continental war.
-As far as the export trade to the Continent is concerned, orders from the German markets have come in rather more freely, but there can be no doubt that trade continues to be greatly restricted, in consequence of the uncertainty as to the future which continues to prevail.
+As far as the export trade to the Continent is concerned, orders from the German markets have come in rether more freely, but there can be no partial dispersion of gloom caused by the apprehension of a Continental war.
+As far as the export trade to the Continent is concerned, orders from the German markets have come in rather more freely, but there can be no doubt that trade continues to be greatly restricted, in consequence of the uncertainty as to the future which consequence of the uncertainty of the future which is the future whi consequence of the uncertainty as to the future which continues to prevail.
 Our remarks, of course, have special application to the foreign trade.
-With reference to the home trade, we believe, from inquiries we have instituted in quarters likely to be well informed in matters connected with the actual condition and prospects of commerce, that the trade of the country is in a sound of commerce, that the trade of the country is in a sound condition.
+With reference to the home trade, we believe, from inquiries we have instituted in quarters likely to be well informed in matters connected with the actual condition and prospects of commerce, that the trade of the country is in a sound of conmerce, that the trade of the country is in a sound condition.
 The discount houses, which are tolerably good judges of what is going on in the commercial world, re-port that at no time within the last twenty years do they recollect so little of what is termed speculation business being carried on.
-Of course, in a country like England, with its port a commercial complications it will always he with its vast commercial complications, it will always be impossible to do away with what is called speculation business, and then, again, it must be recollected the line between legitimate and speculative trading, in some instances, is so fine as to make it excusable in the case of traders who do not look very closely to where the one ends and the other begins.
+Of course, in a country like England, with its vast commercial complications, it will always be impossible to do away with what is called speculation business, and then, again, it must be recollected the line between legitimate and speculative trading, in some instances, is so fine as to make it excusable in the case of traders who do not look very closely to where the one ends and the other begins.